kmkatsma/angular2-webpack-starter-gentelella/README.md

 > To take full advantage of TypeScript with autocomplete you would have to install it globally and use an editor with the correct TypeScript plugins.

 ## Use latest TypeScript compiler
 TypeScript 1.7.x includes everything you need.
 Make sure to upgrade, even if you installed TypeScript previously.
+(Note I use typescript 2.0.1)

 ```
 npm install --global typescript